jaronheard/sunshine/readme.md

 What does the sky in your city look like over the course of a year?
 Was there a month where all you could see was clouds (Portland)?
 Or is your year full of so much sun it's almost too much (Los Angeles)?

-Light areas indicate sunshine and clear sky, darker areas indicate increasing cloud cover.
+Light areas indicate sunshine and clear sky, darker areas indicate increasing cloud cover, black indicates night.
+The data is based on a satellite reanalysis from a database archived at NCDC.

 This visualization shows cloud cover over the course of 2011 for three sample cities (more to come!).
 The cloud cover data is based on a satellite reanalysis from a database archived at NCDC.